finagle/finagle-smtp/README.md

 ### Sending independent SMTP commands

-The object for instantiating an SMTP client capable of sending any command defined in *RFC5321* is `Smtp`.
+The object for instantiating an SMTP client capable of sending any command defined in *RFC5321* can be obtained by calling `Smtp.client`.

 For services created with it the request type is `Request`.
 Command classes are described in [`Request.scala`][Request].